Open list: Slovakia

 In Slovakia, each voter may, in addition to the party, select one to four candidates from the ordered party list.
 Candidates who are selected by more than 3% of the party's voters are elected (in order of total number of votes) first and only then is the party ordering used.
 For European elections, voters select two candidates and the candidates must have more than 10% of the total votes to override the party list.
 In the European election in 2009 three of Slovakia's thirteen MEPs were elected solely by virtue of preference votes (having party-list positions too low to have won otherwise) and only one (Katarína Neveďalová of SMER) was elected solely by virtue of her position on the party list (having fewer preference votes than a number of other candidates who themselves, nevertheless had preferences from fewer than 10 percent of their party's voters).

 Sweden

-In Sweden, a person needs to receive 5% of the party's votes for the personal vote to overrule the ordering on the party list.
+In Sweden, a candidate needs to receive 5% of the party's votes for the personal vote to overrule the ordering on the party list.
 Voting without expressing a preference between individuals is possible, although the parties urge their voters to support the party's prime candidate, to protect them from being beaten by someone ranked lower by the party.
 The share of voters using the open list option at 2022 Swedish general election was 22.49%.